YottaDB/YDBDoc/ReleaseNotes/ydbr202.md

 * <a name="GTM-F135313"></a>When an event interrupts a POSIX fallocate system call used for database file creation or extension with NODEFER_ALLOCATE, YottaDB retries the call.
 Previously, such an interruption resulted in a PREALLOCATEFAIL message. ([GTM-F135313](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-003_Release_Notes.html#GTM-F135313))

+* <a name="GTM-F135319"></a>When a single operation exceeds both the STACKCRIT and STACKOFLOW limits, YottaDB issues a STACKCRIT message to the operator log, and exits with a STACKOFLOW error.
+Note this condition is fatal and not trappable.
+If this occurs, look into the ydb_mstack_crit and ydb_mstack_size environment variables.
+Previously, when this occurred, the process failed with a segmentation violation (SIG-11). ([GTM-F135319](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-005_Release_Notes.html#GTM-F135319))

 * <a name="GTM-F135334"></a>The YottaDB reference encryption plugin correctly reports OpenSSL messages when a process reports an error message from either a TLS connection or database encryption.
 Previously processes leveraging the reference encryption plugin with OpenSSL could see incorrect (potentially empty) error messages.
 This was only seen in a development environment and never reported by a user. ([GTM-F135334](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-003_Release_Notes.html#GTM-F135334))

+* <a name="GTM-F135355"></a>YottaDB prevents internal error ERR_DRVLONGJMP from becoming user visible after failure to open a statsDB.
+Previously, there were cases in which the error's mnemonic could be found in $ZSTATUS following attempts to open statsDBs in nonexistent directories. ([GTM-F135355](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-005_Release_Notes.html#GTM-F135355))

 * <a name="GTM-F135415"></a>The Source Server defers a TLS renegotiation when a prior TLS renegotiation is pending.
 Previously, the Source Server logged the REPLWARN message, closed the replication connection, and attempted to re-establish the replication connection with the Receiver Server. ([GTM-F135415](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.0-002_Release_Notes.html#GTM-DE197637428))